matejb6/better-angular-setup/README.md

 * `test:coverage`: Tests Angular app with Karma in headless mode and outputs code coverage
 * `prepare`: Prepare script to install Husky

+## Commit hooks
+Pre commit hooks are used to check code with `Prettier` and `ESLint`.
+Before each commit, staged files are checked with defined scripts and committing of unchecked code will be prevented.
+To commit code successfully, check `Prettier` and `Lint` paragraphs of this file.

+## Git branching strategy
+Two branches are present always and they should be merged from pull request:
+* `main` branch containing code ready for new versions
+* `dev` branch containing development advancements

+Other branches (dynamic branches) contain specific changes should have following prefixes, depending on type of changes they contain.
+Brief and descriptive description should be added after slash (e.g. feature/about-view):
+* `feature/` for new features
+* `issue/` for issues
+* `update/` for updates (files, dependencies, code, etc.)
+* `other/` for other changes

 ## GitHub Actions
 Defined workflows:
 * `CI` as a general CI workflow
 * `Version` for creating new versions

 For more details see `.github/workflows/`.

-## Commit hooks
-Pre commit hooks are used to check code with `Prettier` and `ESLint`.
-Before each commit, staged files are checked with defined scripts and committing of unchecked code will be prevented.
-To commit code successfully, check `Prettier` and `Lint` paragraphs of this file.

 ## Requirements
 * node.js v14.0 and higher